There is a lot of controversy and confusion over gluconeogenesis and the impact of protein on blood sugar and ketosis.

-While your blood sugar may rise or fall in response to protein your insulin will need to rise a lot more to metabolise the protein to build muscle and repair your organs.
+While your blood sugar may rise or fall in response to protein, needs to rise a lot more while you metabolise the protein to build muscle and repair your organs.

-Unfortunately, people who are insulin resistant may struggle to build muscle because of the insulin resistance.
+Unfortunately, people who are insulin resistant may struggle to build muscle effectively due to insulin resistance.
 Then the higher levels of insulin may drive them to store more fat in the process.
 Becoming insulin sensitive is important!

 The chart below shows the difference in the blood glucose and insulin response to protein in a group of people who are metabolically healthy (white lines) versus people who have type 2 diabetes (yellow lines).

 People with diabetes may see their glucose levels drop from a high level after a large protein meal and will have a much greater insulin response due to their insulin resistance.
 People with more advanced diabetes (i.e. beta cell burn out or Type 1 diabetes) may even see their blood sugar rise.
-This is because their ability to produce insulin to metabolise the protein and keep glycogen in storage cannot keep up with the demand.
+Their ability to produce insulin to metabolise the protein and keep glycogen in storage cannot keep up with the demand.